Neurotech-Hub/arduino-library-deploy/README.md

 |--------------------|-------------------------------------------------------------------------|----------|--------------------------|
 | `GITHUB_TOKEN`     | GitHub token for API access to merge pull requests and create releases. | Yes      | `${{ secrets.GITHUB_TOKEN }}` |

 ---

 ## Outputs

 This action does not return direct outputs but performs the following actions:

 - Validates the pull request version against semantic versioning rules.
+- Validates library metadata, dependencies, and code style.
 - Rejects invalid or duplicate versions.
 - Merges valid pull requests.
 - Generates a new GitHub release.

 ---

 ## Usage